Secrets of the Iberian Peninsula

 An enthralling newcomer to our growing Undiscovered Europe portfolio, Secrets of the Iberian Peninsula, as its title suggests, unveils a wealth of hidden gems in a timeless corner of Europe.
 This is a journey that stretches from the Atlantic to the Mediterranean in an exploration of the intricate and ancient melting pot of the Christians and the Moors.

 The tour starts in Lisbon, Portugal where we discover a city that is one of the most vibrant in Europe: where the past and future of an entire municipality was shaped by the great earthquake of 1755.
 We then head north to arguably the most famous city on the peninsula, Porto.
 This is where port wine was developed, and today charming wine lodges dot the beautiful Douro valley.
 It is here that we board the Linha do Douro Railway for one of Europe’s most scenic train journeys which takes us into the very heart of Northern Portugal.
 We then head for the medieval cradles of Braga and Guimarães, before crossing into Spain and onto the magnificent golden hues of Salamanca.
 A UNESCO site since 1988, this great university town, quintessentially Spanish, combines an irrepressible youthful energy with intellectual ambience and innate aesthetic beauty.
-Arriving into Madrid we use the great Spanish capital as a base to discover Toledo and Aranjuez, using the much-vaunted Strawberry Train.
-After our stay in Madrid we head south to the lands of Flamenco and Moors.
-Continuing south we visit the great cities of Seville and Granada, the latter home of the extraordinary Alhambra Palace.
+Arriving into Madrid we use the great Spanish capital as a base to discover Toledo and Aranjuez before continuing south to the heartlands of Flamenco and Moors.
+We visit the great cities of Seville and Granada, the latter home of the extraordinary Alhambra Palace.
 We then travel north-east to the Mediterranean and the wonderful city of Valencia, where antiquity and modernity fuse seamlessly.
 Finally, we continue north to Barcelona, capital of Catalunya and home to Picasso, Miró and the great architect Antoni Gaudí.
 Secrets of the Iberian Peninsula evokes the spirits of the untouched corners of one of the world’s greatest arenas.

 Tour Fitness Level: Active